 All experiments were run on a 3.1 GHz Intel Core i9 processor with 32 GB of memory.
-Benchmarks, system parameters, and C++ implementation of all the algorithms used in our work are publicly available4.
+Benchmarks, system parameters, and C++ implementation of all the algorithms used in our work are publicly available1.
 Throughout Sec.
-VI-A-VI-C, we test the performance of our algorithm across 100 randomly generated scenarios of 14×14 cells and using $v{\rm min} = 0.5$, where for a given scenario, each cell has a probability of 25% of being blocked, and the start and goal configurations are chosen uniformly at random while ensuring that a solution exists.
+5.1-5.3, we test the performance of our algorithm across 100 randomly generated scenarios of 14×14 cells and using $v{\rm min} = 0.5$, where for a given scenario, each cell has a probability of 25% of being blocked, and the start and goal configurations are chosen uniformly at random while ensuring that a solution exists.
 When reporting algorithmic attributes, e.g., solution cost or runtime, the values represent the average across the 100 scenarios.
 In some cases, we also report confidence intervals that include two standard deviations from the mean.
 In Sec.
-VI-D, we provide additional information on the experiment setup.
+5.4, we provide additional information on the experiment setup.

-A. Evaluating the Efficacy of step S1
+5.1 Evaluating the Efficacy of S1

-To evaluate the efficacy of the step S1, wherein we provide a heuristic approach for computing the true cost for a small set of transitions, we report the number of calls to $c(\cdot)$ by $T^\varepsilon$ as a function of the approximation factor ε with and without this initial step (Fig. 2).
+To evaluate the efficacy of the step S1, wherein we provide a heuristic approach for computing the true cost for a small set of transitions, we report the number of calls to $c(\cdot)$ by $\mathsf{T}^\varepsilon$ as a function of the approximation factor ε with and without this initial step (Fig. 5.1).